digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 Interface and exception definitions are not upgradable.
-As such, if you attempt to redefine an interface or exception in version 2 of a package, even if it is unchanged, the package will not type check.
-Removing an interface from the version 2 package will also causes issues, especially if the interface has choices.
+As such, if you attempt to redefine an interface or exception in version 2 of a package, even if it is unchanged, the package does not type check.
+Removing an interface from the version 2 package also causes issues, especially if the interface has choices.

 Instead, move interface and exception definitions out into a separate package